 There's nothing like feasting on crisp, Buttery-Salted Roasted Pecans when trying to curb your hunger or satisfy that beastly snack attack.
-They're a no-guilt munch that pleases most with simple preparation and easy storage.
+This pecan recipe is a no-guilt delicious treat that pleases most with simple ingredients and easy instructions.

 I’m an Amazon Associate.
 Please note that there are Affiliate Links in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 Thank you!

-I grew up picking and eating pecans from my Mawmaw's large pecan orchard.
-Since the pecan tree is well suited for Louisiana soil with its sub-tropical climate and spacious flat land, her pecans were the best.
+Pecans have always been a favorite snack.
+I grew up picking and eating them in my Maw maw's large orchard.
+Since the pecan tree is well suited for Louisiana soil with its sub-tropical climate and spacious flat land, her pecan harvest was always plentiful.

-Harvesting the fallen nuts from the towering trees planted in rows, consisted of raking and picking them up by hand.
-Then they were placed in cotton sacks, tied up, and placed flat on the wash house cement floor for drying.
+Picking the fallen nuts from the towering trees planted in rows meant bending down and grabbing handfuls at a time.
+Then, they were placed in cotton sacks, tied up, and flattened on the washhouse cement floor for drying.

-I remember my grandparents sitting at their kitchen table covered with pecans.
-My Pawpaw would crack the pecans with a loud nutcracker, and my Mawmaw would peel the shells away.
-Sometimes we'd help, but not for long.
-This was toilsome work for small fingers.
-Little did we understand the good eating that would result from their labor.
+I remember my grandparents sitting in their kitchen peeling pecans.
+The table was covered with pecans.
+Paw paw would crack them with a loud spring nutcracker, and Mawmaw would peel the shells away.
+Sometimes, we'd help, but not for long.
+This was laborious work for tiny fingers.
+Little did we understand the good eating that would result from their work.

 Interesting Pecan Food Facts:

-- Pecan trees produce full crops every two years.
+- Pecan trees produce entire crops every two years.

 - It takes 12 years for a pecan tree to begin producing fruit.